adaptyteam/adapty-docs/versioned_docs/version-2.0/migration-to-adapty-sdk-v3.md

 Upgrade to new Paywall Builder consists of:

 1. Upgrade to Adapty SDK v3.x via Swift Package Manager or via CocoaPods.
+Please note that the AdaptyUI library is deprecated and is now included as part of AdaptySDK.
-2. Migrate your paywalls to new Paywall Builder.
+2. Migration of your paywalls to new Paywall Builder.

 ## Reinstall Adapty SDK v3.x via Swift Package Manager

-1. Delete AdaptyUI SDK package dependency from your project, you won't need it anymore.
+1. The AdaptyUI library is deprecated; it is now part of AdaptySDK.
+Delete AdaptyUI SDK package dependency from your project, you won't need it anymore.
 2. Even though you have it already, you'll need to re-add the Adapty SDK dependency.
 For this, in Xcode, open **File** ->  **Add Package Dependency...**.
 Please note the way to add package dependencies can differ in XCode versions.
 Refer to XCode documentation if necessary.
 3. Enter the repository URL `https://github.com/adaptyteam/AdaptySDK-iOS.git`
 4. Choose the version, and click the **Add package** button.